tomsoderlund/nextjs-express-mongoose-crudify-boilerplate/README.md

 Start it by doing the following:

-	export MONGO_URL=*your mongodb url* // you can get one for free at https://www.mlab.com/home npm run dev
+	export MONGODB_URI=*your mongodb url* // you can get one for free at https://www.mlab.com/home npm run dev

 In production: